WylieYYYY/shellfront/README.md

 4. Finish step 3 from setup above, install `gcovr`.
 5. Install `xvfb` and run `Xvfb :1 -screen 0 1600x1200x24 & export DISPLAY=:1` if no GUI is available.
-6. Build with `./configure --enable-unit-tests && make` and run it by using `SHELL='/bin/bash';src/test`
+6. Build with `./configure --enable-unit-tests && make` and run it by using `LANG=C SHELL='/bin/bash' src/test`
 7. Check the result with `gcovr -r src -e 'src/t_*'` (append optional `-b` flag for branch coverage).

 The package can be uninstalled by using `sudo make uninstall` in the same directory.